ulrichgreen/ulrichgreen.github.io/docs/roadmap.md

 What's worth building next, in order of effort and payoff.
 The top items are small moves that punch above their weight.
 The bottom is the "not happening" list — useful for saying no quickly.

-## Quick Wins

-Add named view transitions on article titles — the writing index and article page could animate between each other with a `view-transition-name` on the title element.
-Builds on the cross-document view transitions already in place.

-Add a `theme-color` meta tag using the background token for each color scheme, so the browser chrome matches the page in both light and dark mode.

 ## Next

 Generate a sitemap.xml from the writing index and top-level content files.
 Helps search engines, costs nothing.